Advanced

 Introduction to SVG

-Scalable Vector Graphics (SVG) is an XML-based format for creating two-dimensional graphics, providing support for interactivity and animation.
-Unlike raster images, SVG images can be scaled to any size without losing quality, making them ideal for responsive web design.
+SVG, or Scalable Vector Graphics, is an XML-based format for creating two-dimensional graphics with support for interactivity and animation.
+Unlike raster images, SVG can be scaled to any size without losing quality, making it ideal for web applications, logos, icons, and complex illustrations.

-SVG allows for the creation of various shapes, including rectangles, circles, ellipses, lines, polylines, and polygons.
-Each shape is defined by specific attributes such as position, size, and style.
-Here's how you can create a rectangle and an ellipse:
+SVG supports various shapes, including rectangles, lines, polygons, and more.
+Here's how you can create a rectangle and a line:

 Previous